Zhenhan-Huang/NASGraph-Public/README.md

-<h1  align="center" > Graph is All You Need?
-Lightweight Data-agnostic Neural Architecture Search without Training </h1>
+<h1  align="center" > Unveil the Fundamental Network Properties for
+Neural Architecture Search </h1>

-This repository is the official Pytorch implementation of [Graph is All You Need?
-Lightweight Data-agnostic Neural Architecture Search without Training]().
+This repository is the official Pytorch implementation of [Unveil the Fundamental Network Properties for Neural Architecture Search]().

 <h3> Quick Links: </h3>